natashadecoste/ConcurrencyStudies/README.md

 DiningSavages.java - Modelling the Dining Savages problem.
 There are N savages all sharing food from a pot that holds M servings.
 The cook refills the pot as soon as it is empty (servings = 0).
 At any time, the savages are trying to get a serving.
 Only one can access the pot at once (Mutual Exclusion.)
 Here it is simulated with 4 Savages and a pot containing 6 portions (or servings)
 .
 It can be scaled to N savages and M portions if necessary.

 Barrier.java - Class barrier has a sync function that is mutually exclusive however all threads must perform the sync before any of them can continue to execute their following instructions.
 Currently modelled with 3 threads.

+Museum.java - Class holds 2active threads (one for the east door which is entrance only, and one for the west door which is the exit).
+The moniter (counter) contains the syncronized access for incrementing/decrementing the capacity as people enter/exit.
+This simulates a capacity of 25 people but it can be scaled up to N people.

 ***************************************